olaotan92/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a project on more pointers, arrays and strings
+this is a project about more pointer, arrays and strings